 Answer: System manufacturers or a qualified service provider can help you determine what frequency your current wireless microphone system is using.
 Users in the 700 MHz band can also request assistance and information from the FCC’s Consumer Center.

-Certified AV integrators can help you choose and deploy a new wireless microphone system and/or evaluate the state of your current system.
+Certified AV integrators can help you choose and deploy a new wireless microphone system and evaluate the state of your current system.

 What Can You Do Today?

-Although the deadline for leaving the 600 MHz band is several years away, any wireless microphone systems interfering with new wireless broadband licensees in the same bandwidth can be forced to cease operations with as little as 120 days’ notice.
+Any wireless microphone systems interfering with wireless broadband licensees in the same bandwidth can be forced to cease operations with as little as 120 days’ notice.

-Rather than scrambling to find and deploy a new wireless microphone system, take steps today to determine whether your system will meet new compliance standards and, if not, what you need to do to be compliant before the deadline.
+Rather than scrambling to find and deploy a new wireless microphone system, take steps today to determine whether your system will meet compliance standards and, if not, what you need to do to be compliant before the being met with fines or criminal penalties.

 If your audio system is overdue for a check-up or if you’d like to chat about your wireless band compliance or rebate opportunities, reach out to speak with an expert here.